-For many people who have to give presentations in English, the most nerve-wracking part is when they have to answer questions.
+For many people who have to give presentations in English, the most nerve-wracking part is when they have to handle questions.
 The nervousness doesn’t come from the fear that they won’t know the answer, it comes from thinking that they won’t understand the question in English and will also have problems answering it in a grammatically correct way.
 At the end of the day, you can control the content of your presentation in terms of what YOU say, but you can’t control the questions the audience will ask you.

 To face “question time” as confidently as possible, follow these tips: